-- Consideration, review and recommendations, at least annually, on the Society's Non-Standard lending policy; - Monitoring of controls in operation in relation to commercial credit risk management; - Oversight, review and approval of the annual review program for commercial loans, breach reports, maintenance of borrower and tenant watch lists, arrears and possessions cases, macro-economic data with regard to the commercial market, and pricing reviews; - Oversight and approval of quarterly stress testing to determine the potential losses in a stressed environment; - Consideration, review and approval of the write-off or recovery of shortfall debts; and - Consideration, challenge and recommendation in relation to future strategy for the commercial lending and (legacy) BTL books.
+- Consideration, review and recommendations, at least annually, on the Society's Non-Standard lending policy; - Monitoring of controls in operation in relation to commercial credit risk management; - Oversight, review and approval of the annual review program for commercial loans, breach reports, maintenance of borrower watch lists, arrears and possessions cases, macro-economic data with regard to the commercial market, and pricing reviews; - Oversight and approval of annual stress testing to determine the potential losses in a stressed environment; - Consideration, review and approval of the write-off or recovery of shortfall debts; and - Consideration, challenge and recommendation in relation to legacy wind down strategy.

-Through 2016, CCC met once every two months.
+Through 2017, CCC met quarterly.